argonne-lcf/AR2023/_performancehighlights/connectomics.md

 # Performance Results
 Connectomics has done training and inference at scale on Aurora.
-Using AI methods like flood filling networks, one of the largest brain connectomics reconstruction on 512 nodes of Aurora showed more than a 2X performance gain over ALCF’s Polaris (44 petaflops) system at similar scale.
+One of the largest brain connectomics reconstructions was carried out on 512 nodes of Aurora and showed more a more than twofold performance gain over what was achieved using the ALCF’s 44-petaplop Polaris system at similar scale.

 # Impact